menu icon

 Top tips

-• Cooking: Try not to overcook this soup so the vegetables do not become too soft and mushy.
-Remove from the heat once the potatoes are fully cooked (after 10-15 minutes of simmering).
+• Try not to overcook this soup so the vegetables do not become too soft and mushy.
+Remove from the heat once the potatoes are tender.

-• Seasoning: You may not need to add any salt but be generous with the pepper.
+• You may not need to add much salt (if any) but be generous with the pepper.

-• Storing: Refrigerate leftover potato and cauliflower soup for up to 3 days.
+• Refrigerate leftover potato leek cauliflower soup for up to 3 days.

 • Freeze for up to 3 months.